thinkloop/memoizerific/README.md

 [![Build Status](https://travis-ci.org/thinkloop/memoizerific.svg?branch=master)](https://travis-ci.org/thinkloop/memoizerific)

 Fast (see benchmarks), small (1k min/gzip), efficient, JavaScript memoization lib to memoize JS functions.

+Uses JavaScript's new [Map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object for instant lookups, or a [performant polyfill](https://github.com/thinkloop/map-or-similar) if Map is not available - does not do expensive serialization or string manipulation.

-Fully supports multiple complex object arguments.
+Fully supports multiple complex arguments.
-Implements LRU caching (least recently used caching) to maintain only the most recent results.
+Implements least recently used (LRU) caching to maintain only the most recent results.

 Made for the browser and nodejs.
-Uses JavaScript [Map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) for instant object lookups, or a [performant polyfill](https://github.com/thinkloop/map-or-similar) if Map is not available - does not do serialization or string manipulation.

 Memoization is the process of caching function results, so that they can be returned cheaply without re-running the function when it is called again with the same arguments.